Active Duty Entered

 "Ruth B. Dunham first enlisted in the Women's Army Auxiliary Corps in 1943.
 She elected to remain in the military when the WAAC was incorporated into the regular army as the Women’s Army Corps."
 Her enlistment took place in Cincinnati, OH, according to her record in the National Archives, Access to Archival Databases.

-In 1935, she served as secretary of the newly formed community church school in Lexington.
-The school was nondenominational.
-The following year, in September of 1936, Ruth B. Dunham was one of the students to receive a diploma from a cooking school.
+In 1935, she served as secretary of the newly formed nondenominational community church school in Lexington.
+The following year in September, Dunham was one of the students to receive a diploma from a cooking school.
 The closing program was held at St. Paul Church in Lexington.
-Four years later, Ruth Dunham was listed in the 1940 Lexington city directory, she was employed as a maid.
+Four years later she was listed in the 1940 Lexington city directory, employed as a maid.
 "Ruth B. Dunham was a graduate of Dunbar High School in Lexington and Packard Business College in New York City.
 She attended the University of Cincinnati and New York University."

-She enlisted in the military in 1943, and the next year, she was listed among the 153 WACs from Kentucky serving in the Army.
+She enlisted in the military in 1943, and the next year she was listed among the 153 WACs from Kentucky serving in the Army.
 "She served in Fort Des Moines, IA; Fort Dix, NJ; and Halloran General Hospital on Staten Island in New York.
-Her job entailed making up the payroll (Personnel Department) and distributing Army pay to the returning wounded European servicemen.
-According to her military personnel records (St. Louis, Missouri), while in service she received several citations and decorations."
+Her job entailed handlng the payroll (in the Personnel Department) to distribute the Army pay to returning wounded European servicemen.
+According to her military personnel records (St. Louis, MO), she received several citations and decorations during her time in the service."
 [They are listed above.]

 "Ruth B. Dunham received an Honorable Discharge and separated from the Army in 1946: S/SGT 9th WAC Hospital."
-After her military service, she lived in New York City, NY, and her post-military career was banking.
-"She was employed at Empire Savings Bank and retired after 33 years.
-She had attained the position of assistant manager.
-Ruth was also a dedicated member of the 369th Veterans Association in New York (45 plus years).
-She was the recording secretary and treasurer and advanced to the national level as an officer, where she served as the national secretary and became a deputy marshal in 2006."
+After her military service, she lived in New York City.
+Her post-military career was in banking.
+"She was employed at Empire Savings Bank from which she retired after 33 years, having attained the position of assistant manager.
+Ruth was also a dedicated member of the 369th Veterans Association in New York (for 45 plus years).
+She was the recording secretary and treasurer and advanced to the national level as an officer, serving as the national secretary and becoming a deputy marshal in 2006."

 *Ruth B. Dunham's mother was Lula Washington Dunham.
 Lula was the daughter of Priscilla and George Washington.
-Priscilla Burton Washington was a sister to Matilda Burton Dunbar who was the mother of Paul L. Dunbar.
+Priscilla Burton Washington was a sister of Matilda Burton Dunbar, who was the mother of Paul L. Dunbar.

 Kentucky County & Region